 1. Using Keyboard Shortcuts To Force Quit a App

-The best way to force quit on Mac is to use the keyboard shortcuts.
-Apple has given the keyboard shortcuts for almost all the functions.
+The best way to force quit the apps on Mac is to use the keyboard shortcuts.
+Apple has offered the keyboard shortcuts for almost all the functions.

 2. Quitting an Active App